neo-project/docs/docs/en-us/network/private-chain/private-chain.md

 ## Configuring the virtual machine

-The deployment of an NEO private chain requires at least four servers to reach a consensus, where each server corresponds to a consensus node and a dedicated NEO wallet.
+The deployment of an Neo private chain requires at least four servers to reach a consensus, where each server corresponds to a consensus node and a dedicated Neo wallet.
 Here we created four Windows virtual machines on Azure, the size is Standard DS1 v2 (1 core, 3.5 GB RAM).

 ![image](../../assets/privatechain_1.png)